Palpa province: Geoglyph sites

-Juaranga, Palpa, Peru
+Juaranga, Palpa

 Located about three kilometers southwest of Palpa, this site is close to the Palpa River.
 This site holds primarily Paracas Period remains.

-Los Molinos, Palpa, Peru
+Los Molinos, Palpa

 This site is located roughly 4 kilometers west of modern Palpa, near where the Rio Grande and Palpa River meet.
 Adobe brick structural remains have been found here, and the site has been dated at being built primarily during the Early Nasca Period, though had inhabitants during the Middle Horizon as well.
 In addition, the presence of funerary contexts and other evidence shows that the place was used as a cemetery at some point.

 Estaqueria

 This settlement is roughly 4 kilometers southwest of Palpa, and covers several hilltops with its terraces.
 Ceramic sherds of the Initial Nasca Period have been found here, as well as samples from wooden posts.

-Pernil Alto, Palpa, Peru
+Pernil Alto, Palpa

 Pernil Alto is another famous site in the region, located in the middle of the Rio Grande valley.
 This site is one of the few sites known to have been occupied during the Archaic Period, and that has been more thoroughly excavated.
 After a time of abandonment in the Late Archaic Period, it was re-inhabited during the Initial Period.
 This introduced adobe structures to the site.